 Different Types of Exposure Therapy

 There are several types of exposure therapy.
-Each of them uses their own unique methods to help people overcome their fears.
+Each of them uses its own unique methods to help people overcome their fears.

 In Vivo Exposure Therapy